Traeger-GmbH/codabix-docker/README.md

 **Note:** As mentioned above, this only works if you didn't set the `CODABIX_LICENSE_CODE` environment variable when creating the container.
+Additionally, the license will only work in the current container; so e.g. if you update to a newer Codabix image, you will have to set the license again.

+For this reason, using the environment variable to set the license code is preferred.

 ## Building the image